Opt-In Art: Learning Art Styles Only from Few Examples: Different Baselines

 DeadDiff \cite{qi2024deadiff}, while offering advantages to text-to-image adapters, relies on a paired dataset where the reference image and ground truth share style or semantics, which differs significantly from our approach.
 Our primary goal is to demonstrate that effective style transfer is achievable with a few examples, rather than competing with methods that leverage extensive pretrained knowledge of graphic art.

-To disentangle the adaptation method from the pretrained model's capabilities, we applied another baseline, StyleID \cite{Chung_2024_CVPR}, to both our Art-Free Diffusion model and SD1.4.
-Similar to StyleAligned, both training-free adaptation methods performed better on SD1.4, leveraging its broad artistic knowledge, but struggled on Art-Free Diffusion, highlighting their reliance on pretrained models rich in artistic priors.
-In contrast, our Art Adapter bridges this gap effectively, demonstrating that focused adaptations within the Art-Free framework can achieve compelling results without relying on inherited artistic biases.
+To disentangle the adaptation method from the pretrained model's capabilities, we applied another baseline, StyleID \cite{Chung_2024_CVPR}, to both our Blank Canvas Diffusion model and SD1.4.
+Similar to StyleAligned, both training-free adaptation methods performed better on SD1.4, leveraging its broad artistic knowledge, but struggled on Blank Canvas Diffusion, highlighting their reliance on pretrained models rich in artistic priors.
+In contrast, our Art Adapter bridges this gap effectively, demonstrating that focused adaptations within the Blank Canvas framework can achieve compelling results without relying on inherited artistic biases.

 While this comparison is not entirely equivalent—StyleAligned and StyleID use a single reference image, whereas our Art Adapter employs multiple style references (in this experiment, we compare five artists: Derain, Miró, Klimt, Picasso, and Lichtenstein, with an average training set of 15)—we were unable to adapt these methods to support multiple references, as doing so falls outside the scope of this work.